angelofdeauth/gitnotify/README.md

 ## Build From Source

-The `Makefile`'s default action is to clean and run a build.

 ### Requirements

 The build scripts in `hack/` test for the existence of required build tools on the system.